-What do you think about people taking up running in times of a pandemic?
+How do you feel about people taking up running during a pandemic?

 I think it’s a fantastic idea.
 We’re all doing so much less than what we normally did on a daily basis without even thinking about it.
-A lot of people with fit bits or Apps on their phones would see at the end of each day that they’ve walked three or four kilometers without even realizing it.
-Students walking around campus do as much as 10km a day, but now we’re living a very sedentary lifestyle spending far more time at home.
+A lot of people with Fitbits or apps on their phones would see at the end of each day that they’ve walked three or four kilometers without even realizing it.
+Students walking around campus do as much as 10 kilometres a day, but now we’re living a very sedentary lifestyle, spending far more time at home.
 So, it’s a great idea to start running, which is beneficial for both your mental and physical health.
 These days, of course, you just want to make sure that you’re being safe and practicing social distancing.
-When you’re starting a new physical activity, you need to make sure that you’re always listening to your body, it will not steer you wrong.
-Taking your time and putting a smart plan in place can help you enjoy injury free running for a long time to come.

-What would that plan look like for someone who hasn’t done much running before or is just thinking of starting?
+What would that plan look like for someone who hasn’t done much running before?

-You can also go by distance, say 3 km because that may be what you used to do or what you feel would be a good starting point.
-Just make sure that by the time you come home, you’ve done some mix of running and walking that allows you to successfully achieve your goal.
+You can also go by distance, say, three kilometres because that may be what you used to do, or what you feel would be a good starting point.
+Just make sure that, by the time you come home, you’ve done some mix of running and walking that allows you to successfully achieve your goal.
 And if you don’t, it’s not the end of world.
 Runners are resilient.
 Set a new goal and try again.
-Once you feel comfortable with your training you can begin to build volume gradually.
-A good rule of thumb is to increase your volume by a maximum of ten percent a week.
+Once you feel comfortable with your training, you can begin to build volume gradually.
+A good rule of thumb is to increase your volume by a maximum of ten per cent a week.
 You can do this whenever you feel confident that your body and mind are ready for the next step.

 Is it a good idea to do some training at home in combination with the running?